BlazeX9/Microsoft-SQL/README.md

 - 'a%t' - Match strings that contain the start with 'a' and end with 't'
 - '%wow%' - Match strings that contain the substring 'wow' in them at any position
 - '_a%' - Match strings that contain 'a' at the second position
-- 'a_ _%' - Match strings that start with 'a and contain at least 2 more characters
+- 'a_ _%' - Match strings that start with 'a and contain at least 2 more characters<br>

 ### Functions
 - **ROW_NUMBER()**: Same ranking value is shown for dublicate row values.
 Ex: two people having same salary will have same rank<br>